crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/penetration-testing-technologies/README.md

 ### Burp Suite

-Burp Suite is available in two versions: Burp Suite Professional (paid) and Burp Suite Community Edition.

-Burp Suite dominates web app penetration testing, offering tools like:

-* **Proxy** for intercepting/modifying requests (e.g., bypassing client-side validation).
-* **Scanner** (Pro) to automate detection of SQLi, XSS, and CSRF.
-* **Intruder** for brute-forcing logins or fuzzing endpoints.
-* **Repeater** to manually test API vulnerabilities (e.g., insecure direct object references).
-* **Collaborator** (Pro) for detecting blind SSRF or out-of-band (OOB) vulnerabilities.

-For example, Burp can intercept a JWT token, decode it in Decoder, and test for algorithm-switching attacks.

-#### Burp Suite Professional vs. Community Edition
+Burp Suite dominates the field of web application penetration testing by providing an integrated platform of specialized tools.
+It is available in two versions: Burp Suite Professional (paid) and Burp Suite Community Edition.
+Its core components include the **Proxy**, which allows testers to intercept, inspect, and modify all HTTP/S traffic between the browser and the target application, crucial for bypassing client-side validation.
+The **Repeater** tool enables manual manipulation and resending of individual requests to test for vulnerabilities like insecure direct object references or logic flaws, while **Intruder** automates attacks such as brute-forcing login forms, fuzzing parameters for injection points, and enumerating values.

 The key differences between Burp Suite Professional and Burp Suite Community Edition pertain to the following features:

 - **Automated Scanning:** The core differentiator.
-Pro has an automated active vulnerability scanner; Community does not.
+Pro has an automated active vulnerability scanner for detecting SQLi, XSS, and CSRF; Community does not.
 - **Manual Testing Tools:** **Pro offers unlimited use** of Intruder (fuzzing) and Repeater; Community's versions are rate-limited and lack advanced features.
 - **Out-of-Band Testing:** **Pro includes Burp Collaborator** for detecting blind SSRF or out-of-band (OOB) vulnerabilities; Community has no equivalent.
 - **Workflow & Reporting:** **Pro has advanced workflow features** (task scheduler, saved configurations) and detailed reporting; Community's workflow is entirely manual.